FreePATHS

 How to run FreePATHS simulations

 FreePATHS is a command line application, so it runs inside Linux, MacOS, or Windows terminal.
 It takes an input file or config file from the user, which contains all the settings, and outputs the results in a new folder.
-For an extensive guide on creating config files, please see config-file-creation-guide.md.
+For an extensive guide on creating config files, please see .

 There are two modes of using the program.